Firere/motion/README.md

 );
 ```

-When you define `easingFunction`, all other settings apart from `duration` will have no effect.
+If you define `easingFunction`, then `easingDirection` and `easingStyle` will have no effect, and a Bézier tween will be used instead of a native Roblox tween.

+>[!WARNING]
+>Bézier tweens are experimental and unlikely to behave exactly as regular tweens, though they aim to do so.
+Expect bugs and strange behaviour.

 ## The `initial` prop